 Henry is a classic brand, and for many of us, it was the vacuum cleaner of our childhood.
 Whether it was at home or school, you are sure to have seen a Henry in action at various points in your life.

 I was excited when I first saw the Henry HVB160 cordless cylinder because it not only kept the traditional Henry Hoover design, but it’s also a cordless cylinder vacuum cleaner – something I haven’t seen before.

-It’s certainly proved itself useful around the home, but is it worthy of the title of the best Henry Hoover?
-In this review guide, I take a closer look and determine whether or not it really is the best.
+It’s certainly proved itself useful around the home, in this Henry HVB160 review guide, I take a closer look at the pros and cons of this henry hoover.

 Things to Consider Before Buying a Henry HVB160